Improving Place Recognition Using Dynamic Object Detection: Evaluation

 \subsection{Real-World Dataset Insights}

 The M\'{a}laga urban dataset provides additional insights into the behavior of the proposed approach.
-Some segments of the route used for our evaluation were revisited by the agent after just a few seconds from the previous visit.
+In this dataset, all 17,300 frames were captured in a short period, a little more than 14 minutes.
+Some segments of the route used for our evaluation were revisited by the agent with an inter-visit interval of just a few seconds.
 With such a short timespan between visits, many dynamic objects remained in the same place, thus behaving more like static objects.
 For instance, most of the cars that appeared parked in the first visit were also spotted in the following visits as illustrated in Figure \ref{fig:malagaRevisit}.
+This characteristic is not unique to the M\'{a}laga urban dataset.
+Other subsets of popular datasets, e.g, Kitti, present similar characteristics as illustrated in Figure \ref{fig:kittiRevisit}, in which a place that is revisited after 306.08 seconds (about 5 minutes), it encounters nominally dynamic objects that have not moved at all.
+Our approach is expected to thrive when the agent is exploring a highly dynamic environment, or when enough time has passed to allow for dynamic objects to behave as such.